-Antiquarian booksellers are part scholar, part detective and part businessperson, and their personalities and knowledge are as broad as the kinds of books they handle.
-They also play an essential role in preserving history.
-The film features interviews with some of the most important dealers in the business, as well as prominent collectors, auctioneers, librarians and writers.
+Antiquarian booksellers are part scholar, part detective and part businessperson, and their personalities and knowledge are as broad as the material they handle.
+They also play an underappreciated yet essential role in preserving history.
+THE BOOKSELLERS takes viewers inside their small but fascinating world, populated by an assortment of obsessives, intellects, eccentrics and dreamers.

-And perhaps best of all, THE BOOKSELLERS offers a rare glimpse of many unique and remarkable objects, including the most expensive book ever sold, Da Vinci’s The Codex Leicester; handwritten Borges manuscripts; original Sendak sketches; books bound in human flesh; essential early hip-hop documents; and accounts of polar expeditions published with samples of real wooly mammoth fur; and many more.
+And perhaps best of all, THE BOOKSELLERS offers a rare glimpse of many unique and remarkable objects, including the most expensive book ever sold, Da Vinci’s The Codex Leicester; handwritten Borges manuscripts; original Sendak sketches; books bound in human flesh; essential early hip-hop documents; accounts of polar expeditions published with samples of real wooly mammoth fur; and many more.